Inference power pilot: NVL72 fleet power management

 • Power infrastructure: FloorPDU95 (Generic Floor PDU with 95% efficiency factor) , RackPDU95_57500W (Generic Rack PDU with 95% efficiency factor and max load of 57,000 W), PowerSupply95_3300W (Generic Power Supply with 95% efficiency factor and max load of 3,300 W)

-GB300 GPU minimum power (optional).
-On GB300 NVL72 pilots, you can refine the GB300 GPU entry in your device-model YAML (devices.yaml) before dpsctl device upsert.
-Set each GPU’s minLoadWatts (see Device Specifications) to roughly 100 W below the average GPU power you measured during the baseline inference run—using the same steady-state window you plan to compare in Part 8.
-That lowers the floor DPM assumes for each GPU so the control loop tracks your real workload band instead of a conservative idle default, which usually sharpens dynamic power management without changing the upper cap, provided maxLoadWatts stays above minLoadWatts and still reflects hardware limits.
-Treat this as a deliberate model override; document the before/after values and re-import per Managing Devices.
+GB300 GPU minimum power (optional, second pass).
+If you already have a representative baseline, you can refine the GB300 GPU entry in your device-model YAML (devices.yaml) before dpsctl device upsert.
+Set each GPU’s minLoadWatts (see Device Specifications) to roughly 100 W below the average GPU power you measured during the baseline inference run, using the same steady-state window you plan to compare in Part 8.
+That lowers the floor DPM assumes for each GPU without changing the upper cap, provided maxLoadWatts stays above minLoadWatts and still reflects hardware limits.

 If your data center uses PDUs, PSUs, or other equipment whose model does not match the list above, you must register a specification for it before it can appear in a topology.
 Follow the full procedure in Managing Devices, then import your additions: